anuraag

 Solution: shared memory tiling Shared memory (fast, on chip L1) allows a thread block to load and reuse data.
 Instead of every thread individually accessing global memory:

-- Every block loads one tile of A and one tile of B into shared memory
+2. Every block loads one tile of A and one tile of B into shared memory.

 The launch parameters for this kernel are the same as the previous one.
-We’re still launching one thread per output element of C, and since each block is responsible for a 16x16
+We’re still launching one thread per output cell in C, and since each block is responsible for calculating a 16x16 tile of C, we have to launch 256 threads per block. gridDim = (N/16, N/16), same as before.

 __global__ void tiled_matmul(const float *a, const float *b, float *c) {